aimms/how-to/Articles/302/302-get-google-maps-coordinates.rst

    StringParameter SP_location;
    StringParameter SP_formattedparameters;

 .. note::

 	* Learn more about the basics of HTTP request in AIMMS in :doc:`../294/294-Online-XML-HTTP-library`.
 	* Learn more about HTTP requests for Google APIs in :doc:`../296/296-obtaining-geographic-data-through-the-google-api`.

-Retrieving and mapping XML data
+Retrieving and Mapping XML Data
 --------------------------------
 We want to know the location of the AIMMS office in Haarlem.
 After executing the request procedure, we get in the ``SP_responseFile`` direction the XML answer from the API.